AI Trail Analysis

 - First-aid kit

-Sturdy hiking shoes with good grip are essential due to the rocky terrain.
-Carrying enough water and snacks is crucial for this moderate hike.
-Trekking poles can provide stability and reduce strain on knees, especially on the descent.
-Sun protection is important for the exposed overlooks, and insect repellent is advisable in warmer months.
+Sturdy hiking shoes are essential due to the rocky terrain.
+Bring plenty of water, especially on warmer days, and some snacks for energy.
+Trekking poles can provide stability on rocky sections, and insect repellent is advisable during warmer months.

 Safety tips⌄